 Peeling Bark for Cash in Taylor County

 When the Kuse family moved to Medford, the bark spud was likely used for peeling bark from hemlock trees for the local tanning industry.
-The tanning industry thrived in the cutover areas of northern Wisconsin, after logging companies had cut the most valuable stands of white pine and left less valuable stands of hardwoods like oaks and hemlocks.
+The tanning industry thrived in the cutover areas of northern Wisconsin.
+After logging companies had cut the most valuable stands of white pine, they left less valuable stands of hardwoods like oaks and hemlocks, which were then peeled of their bark.

 Tanning Hides with Bark